cgre-aachen/open_AR_Sandbox/docs/source/getting_started/installation.rst

 Second: Create a new anaconda environment::

-   conda create -n sandbox-env python=3.7
+   conda create -n sandbox-env python

 Third: When you want to use the sandbox and the packages we are about to install you will have to activate the environment before starting anything::